Warner Music Group (NASDAQ:WMG) Price Target Raised to $51.00

-Warner Music Group (NASDAQ:WMG) had its price target raised by Truist Securities from $42.00 to $51.00 in a research note released on Tuesday, Stock Target Advisor reports.
-They currently have a buy rating on the stock.
+Warner Music Group (NASDAQ:WMG) had its price target hoisted by Truist from $42.00 to $51.00 in a research note issued to investors on Tuesday, The Fly reports.
+The firm currently has a buy rating on the stock.

-WMG has been the topic of several other research reports.
-TheStreet upgraded shares of Warner Music Group from a d+ rating to a c- rating in a report on Wednesday, September 8th.
-Barclays upgraded Warner Music Group from an equal weight rating to an overweight rating and raised their price target for the company from $38.00 to $48.00 in a report on Thursday, September 23rd.
-Zacks Investment Research downgraded Warner Music Group from a buy rating to a hold rating in a report on Thursday, August 5th.
-Credit Suisse Group upgraded Warner Music Group from a neutral rating to an outperform rating and lifted their price objective for the stock from $37.00 to $48.00 in a report on Tuesday, September 21st.
-Finally, Morgan Stanley boosted their price target on Warner Music Group from $46.00 to $53.00 and gave the company an overweight rating in a research note on Friday, October 8th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and eight have issued a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of Buy and an average target price of $48.75.
+A number of other equities research analysts also recently commented on the stock.
+Barclays raised shares of Warner Music Group from an equal weight rating to an overweight rating and increased their price objective for the company from $38.00 to $48.00 in a research report on Thursday, September 23rd.
+Morgan Stanley increased their price objective on shares of Warner Music Group from $46.00 to $53.00 and gave the company an overweight rating in a research report on Friday, October 8th.
+Tigress Financial increased their price objective on shares of Warner Music Group from $42.00 to $48.00 and gave the company a buy rating in a research report on Tuesday, August 17th.
+Credit Suisse Group raised shares of Warner Music Group from a neutral rating to an outperform rating and increased their price objective for the company from $37.00 to $48.00 in a research report on Tuesday, September 21st.
+Finally, TheStreet raised shares of Warner Music Group from a d+ rating to a c- rating in a research report on Wednesday, September 8th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and eight have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $48.75.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
-Investors of record on Wednesday, August 25th were issued a $0.15 dividend.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
+Investors of record on Wednesday, August 25th were given a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.26%.
+This is an increase from Warner Music Group’s previous quarterly dividend of $0.12.
 The ex-dividend date of this dividend was Tuesday, August 24th.
-This is a boost from Warner Music Group’s previous quarterly dividend of $0.12.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.29%.
-Warner Music Group’s payout ratio is currently -92.31%.
+Warner Music Group’s dividend payout ratio (DPR) is -92.31%.

-In other news, major shareholder Ai Entertainment Holdings Llc sold 2,330,259 shares of the business’s stock in a transaction that occurred on Friday, September 24th.
-The stock was sold at an average price of $43.73, for a total transaction of $101,902,226.07.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CEO Max Lousada sold 510,165 shares of the business’s stock in a transaction that occurred on Wednesday, September 29th.
-The shares were sold at an average price of $41.05, for a total value of $20,942,273.25.
+In other Warner Music Group news, major shareholder Ai Entertainment Holdings Llc sold 2,330,259 shares of the firm’s stock in a transaction on Friday, September 24th.
+The shares were sold at an average price of $43.73, for a total transaction of $101,902,226.07.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Max Lousada sold 510,165 shares of the firm’s stock in a transaction on Wednesday, September 29th.
+The stock was sold at an average price of $41.05, for a total transaction of $20,942,273.25.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 5,974,331 shares of company stock worth $241,149,489.
-80.51% of the stock is owned by insiders.
+Insiders sold a total of 5,974,331 shares of company stock worth $241,149,489 over the last ninety days.
+Insiders own 80.51% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in WMG.
-Dimensional Fund Advisors LP grew its position in Warner Music Group by 3.2% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 13,474 shares of the company’s stock valued at $512,000 after acquiring an additional 420 shares during the last quarter.
-Toronto Dominion Bank bought a new position in shares of Warner Music Group during the 1st quarter worth $237,000.
-Acadian Asset Management LLC grew its position in shares of Warner Music Group by 47.0% during the 1st quarter.
-Acadian Asset Management LLC now owns 14,676 shares of the company’s stock worth $503,000 after buying an additional 4,689 shares in the last quarter.
-Y Intercept Hong Kong Ltd bought a new position in shares of Warner Music Group during the 1st quarter worth $354,000.
-Finally, Bluestein R H & Co. grew its position in shares of Warner Music Group by 5.4% during the 1st quarter.
-Bluestein R H & Co. now owns 14,750 shares of the company’s stock worth $506,000 after buying an additional 750 shares in the last quarter.
-16.84% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+FORA Capital LLC acquired a new stake in shares of Warner Music Group in the 2nd quarter worth $70,000.
+Bessemer Group Inc. acquired a new stake in shares of Warner Music Group in the 1st quarter worth $86,000.
+Stephens Inc. AR lifted its stake in shares of Warner Music Group by 48.3% in the 1st quarter.
+Stephens Inc. AR now owns 3,391 shares of the company’s stock worth $116,000 after acquiring an additional 1,105 shares during the period.
+Tradition Wealth Management LLC acquired a new stake in shares of Warner Music Group in the 2nd quarter worth $135,000.
+Finally, Citigroup Inc. lifted its stake in shares of Warner Music Group by 5.4% in the 2nd quarter.
+Citigroup Inc. now owns 6,214 shares of the company’s stock worth $224,000 after acquiring an additional 316 shares during the period.
+Institutional investors own 16.84% of the company’s stock.

 Warner Music Group Corp. operates as a music entertainment company in the United States, the United Kingdom, and internationally.
 The company operates through Recorded Music and Music Publishing segments.
 The Recorded Music segment is involved in the discovery and development of recording artists, as well as the related marketing, promotion, distribution, sale, and licensing of music created by such artists.